D&RGW Utah Roundhouses

 September 17, 1937

 The D&RGW's roundhouse, shops and coal chute at Thistle were destroyed by fire in the early evening of September 17, 1937, causing an estimated $40,000 in damage.
-A total of six buildings were destroyed, but railroad emloyees were able to safely remove four locomotives and 20 railroad cars before they were damaged.
-"Destroyed completely were the machine shop, engine room, roundhuse, coal chute, 250 tons of coal, engine hoist sand house and two livestock cars."
+A total of six buildings were destroyed, but railroad employees were able to safely remove four locomotives and 20 railroad cars before they were damaged.
+"Destroyed completely were the machine shop, engine room, roundhouse, coal chute, 250 tons of coal, engine hoist sand house and two livestock cars."
 (Salt Lake Tribune, September 18, 1937; September 19, 1937)

 Work began in mid October to rebuild the D&RGW Thistle roundhouse and coal chute.
 Work was to be complete by the end of December, and the formal opening was held on December 25th.
 (Smithfield Sentinel, October 15, 1937; Provo Daily Herald, November 30, 1937; Helper Journal, December 16, 1937; Salt Lake Herald, December 23, 1937)